fbpx

 Water quality

 Water quality describes the condition of the water, including chemical, physical, and biological characteristics.
-Different water users and creatures in the basin have different ranges and thresholds for ideal water quality.
+Different water users and creatures in the Basin have different ranges and thresholds for ideal water quality.
+Water for the environment can be used to improve water quality.

 Dissolved oxygen